HenrikBengtsson/BiocParallel.FutureParam/README.md

 BiocParallelParam classes, e.g. SerialParam, SnowParam, MulticoreParam, BatchJobsParam and DoParParam.
-In addition, it provides supports for additional backends that are not yet implemented in [BiocParallel], e.g. batchtools.
+In addition, it provides supports for additional backends that are not yet implemented in [BiocParallel], e.g. batchtools and callr.

 <table style="width: 100%;">
 <tr>